 Pro – $12/month.
 A Pro account adds phone support, HD video & audio players, password protected pages, site search function, up to 100 members, and for basic eCommerce stores up to 25 products.

 Business – $25/month.
 By choosing a business you will also get member registration, SSL security, and for your eCommerce suite unlimited products, 0% transaction charge from Weebly, your own domain for the checkout, along with the ability to sell digital goods, inventory management, a shipping calculator, and the ability to add coupons.

-Squarespace doesn’t have a free plan, but it does have five other plans to choose from.
+Squarespace doesn’t have a free plan, but it does have four other plans to choose from.
 All plans come with a custom domain, unlimited bandwidth as well as storage, inbuilt site stats, and 24/7 user support.